The Visualizing Finance Lab Explores Financial Literacy & Visual Metaphors

 Neighborhood Trust Financial Partners is a community-based financial counseling and financial services provider.

-The VFL has been publishing papers and presenting their work at conferences since 2012.
+The VFL publishes papers and presents their work at conferences.
 Download the full PDF for our papers below:

 - "Teaching the design of narrative visualization: